tkubica12/azurestack-lab/Day2.md

 In Overview section find URL of your test version and open it.
 You next-version application is running fine.

 Go back to deployment slots and configure 20% of users to hit test version and click Save.
 Now 20% of users will go to new version.
-In order for single user to not switch randomly platform uses cookie-based session persistence and browser is holding it.
+In order for single user to not switch randomly platform 2q cookie-based session persistence and browser is holding it.
 In order to test probability of hitting new version use PowerShell command to access page as it ignores cookies by default:

 ```powershell
 Invoke-WebRequest https://tomas-app1.appservice.local.azurestack.external/